 Antioxidants

-Antioxidants are one of the most important components to having healthy fertility that every woman needs to focus on, especially if you are wanting to support your egg health.
 Antioxidants help to protect the eggs from free radical damage.
 Free radicals are able to damage cellular health including the cell’s DNA, this could have an effect on the ability to get pregnant, sustain a healthy pregnancy and may increase the chances of possible birth defects.
 The ovum (egg) is one of the longest living cells in your body; as the years pass your eggs become exposed and vulnerable to free radicals on a daily basis.
 This adds up.
-We created Fertilica Choice Antioxidants to help you get the most important antioxidants for fertility, daily.
-This blend is great for both men and women and should be a part of everyoneโs health program, especially for egg health.

 Coenzyme Q10 (CoQ10)